 hex-key: Encryption key for the SA.
-The hex-key argument is a case-sensitive ciphertext string of 8 to 117 characters when the cipher keyword is specified, or a case-insensitive plaintext hexadecimal string when the simple keyword is specified.
-The plaintext string must be a 16-byte hexadecimal string for AES 128-CBC, a 24-byte hexadecimal string for AES 192-CBC, or a 32-byte hexadecimal string for AES 256-CBC.
+When the cipher keyword is specified, the hex-key argument is a case-sensitive ciphertext string of 1 to 117 characters in non-FIPS mode, and 8 to 117 characters in FIPS mode.
+When the simple keyword is specified, the hex-key argument is a case-insensitive plaintext hexadecimal string.
+The plaintext string must be an 8-byte hexadecimal string for DES-CBC, a 16-byte hexadecimal string for AES128-CBC, a 24-byte hexadecimal string for 3DES-CBC and AES192-CBC, or a 32-byte hexadecimal string for AES256-CBC.
+The 3DES-CBC and DES-CBC algorithms are not supported in FIPS mode.
 If neither cipher nor simple is specified, you set a plaintext encryption key string.